 If you’re planning on making a Christmas Eve box this year, we’ve come up with a list of items that will bring a touch of extra magic to your family’s evening.

 Wrap them up warm with some new pyjamas.
-Just looking at this Christmas Reindeer Fairisle Onesie from Asda makes us feel all snuggly.
+Just looking at this Christmas Reindeer Fairisle Romper from John Lewis makes us feel all snuggly.

 Christmas Activity Book